 Magnesium plays an important role in cardiovascular health, “helping electrolytes like potassium and calcium move across our cells to affect nerve impulses, muscle contraction, and heart rhythm,” says Smith.

 Per the Institute of Medicine, the recommended dietary allowance (RDA) of magnesium is 400–420 mg/day for men and 310–320 mg/day for women.
 Diets high in protein, calcium, or vitamin D, however, may require more.

 Are there side effects from getting too much magnesium?

-According to the National Institutes of Health (NIH), our bodies only absorb 30-40 percent of the magnesium that we ingest, so there’s not a significant risk of consuming toxic amounts of it from food.
+According to the National Institutes of Health (NIH), our bodies only absorb 30–40 percent of the magnesium we ingest, so there’s not a significant risk of consuming toxic amounts of it from food.
 “You can’t really get a toxicity from food because our kidneys are regulating it,” says Openfit Nutrition Manager Andrea N. Giancoli, M.P.H., R.D.

-An upper limit for supplemental magnesium has been set at 350 mg for adults so best to choose products with less than this amount as it’s possible to consume too much.
+An upper limit for supplemental magnesium has been set at 350 mg for adults so it’s best to choose products with less than this amount as it’s possible to consume too much.
 Some medications contain magnesium (like antacids and laxatives) as well so be sure to check labels.
 Excess magnesium can cause diarrhea and abdominal cramping.

 A toxic amount — typically in excess of 5,000 mg daily — can result in a condition called “hypermagnesemia,” which starts with symptoms like fatigue and nausea (and has the potential to progress to greater issues, like cardiac arrest).